The Scripture Scout

 My mother would be so embarrassed if she were here, but she is not.
 She very recently and suddenly went to be with Jesus.
 I share it not just because she can't stop me now, but because it is just too funny.
 And she did like to laugh … even, to much chagrin, at herself.
-My uncle read my following words a couple of weeks ago at her memorial celebration of life.
+My uncle read my following words not long ago at her memorial celebration of life.

 Mom's parents had many gatherings around the table with friends or family.
 This may have been one of them, but all she told us was that she was making sure that she sounded smart in front of their guests and that she was using impressive vocabulary.